 Serious Business 2018 Helps Salons to Pivot in an Ever-Changing World

 A dynamic lineup of speakers at Serious Business 2018, held January 14-15 in New Orleans, helped salon owners, managers and stylists deal with a rapidly changing world by learning how to make their move, while keeping their center.
-The Neill Corporation’s Debra Neill Baker, Edwin Neill III and Carol Augusto welcomed nearly 1,900 attendees to the historic city’s Saenger Theatre, explaining how this year’s theme “Pivot” is a necessity in today’s business environment.
+Neill’s Debra Neill Baker, Edwin Neill III and Carol Augusto welcomed nearly 1,900 attendees to the historic city’s Saenger Theatre, explaining how this year’s theme “Pivot” is a necessity in today’s business environment.

 “You have to be flexible and strong, and be able to adapt to new realities quickly and with confidence,” said Neill Baker, who went on to outline steps for bolstering resiliency.
 “You have to stay optimistic, be open to learning, open your heart, take care of yourself, use humor to decrease tension, and be willing.”